- Location: Alaska

 - Phone: (907) 269-3755

-The processing time for a new dealership or buyer's agent certification is approximately four to six weeks.
+The processing time for a new dealership or buyer's agent certification is approximately 6 weeks.

 Depending on your location, you may be required to apply for a business license or other local or state licensing in order to legally operate a business or to act as a buyer's agent.